kristofa/kristofa.github.io/_posts/2025-01-12-how-to-avoid-overloading-teams-with-work-team-level.md

 If your team has a too much WIP there are things in your control at team level to improve the situation.

 You can create awareness and show the need to balance different types of work by making work visible.
-You can educate your organisation about the emergent nature of product development work and share real-life examples.
-It is important to set limits according to the capacity of the team and if you are asked about expected delivery dates for large features or new products I can recommend learning more about and trying continuous probabilistic forecasting.
+You can educate your organisation about the emergent nature of product development work and share examples.
+It is important to set limits according to the capacity of the team and if you are asked about expected delivery dates for large features or new products I can recommend learning more about flow metrics and trying continuous probabilistic forecasting.

-In the next and final post in this series I'll share what can be done at organisational level to avoid overloading teams with work.
+In the next and final post in this series I'll share what can be done at organisational level to avoid overloading teams with work which will have the most impact.

 ------